 Camp Karoondinha (also known as “Camp K”), a Scouting tradition since 1933, is owned and operated by the Susquehanna Council, Boy Scouts of America, and is located on more than 400 acres in western Union County along Penn’s Creek, approximately 15 minutes from the borough of Mifflinburg.

 The camp is utilized during the summer season for the Susquehanna Council’s Cub Scout and Scouts BSA resident camping programs.
 Camp K is fully nationally accredited by the Boy Scouts of America and remains one of Central Pennsylvania’s finest camping facilities, including:

-- a modern individual shower and restroom building (handicap accessible),
+- 2 modern individual shower and restroom buildings (handicap accessible)

 Camp Karoondinha is located near Glen Iron, Pa. and has acres of forest and Penn’s Creek bordering our camp.
 Camp Karoondinha is dedicated to offering Scouts the chance to experience the beauty of the out-of-doors in a variety of ways including summer resident camping programs, all-year camping opportunities and various activities held at camp.
 These facilities are for use by Scouts and Scouters from the Susquehanna Council and visiting units from outside our Council.
 Non-Scouting groups, too, are welcome to utilize our facilities.
 Click here for more information on rentals.